fhildeb/lukso-node-guide/docs/guides/validator-setup/wagyu-key-generation.md

 - _Keept the first 10 `pubkey` entries for wallet one. (validators 1-10)_
 - _Removed the first and last 10 `pubkey` entries for wallet two. (validators 11–20)_
 - _Removed the first 20 for wallet three. (keeping validators 21–30)_

+In both cases, you will have to go through the [Launchpad Process](./launchpad-walkthrough.md) 3 times, as the launchpad will check if your wallets have enough balance before you can continue to the deposit screen.

 :::